Lara2020-coder/Parkinsons-detection/README.md

 It is composed of a range of biomedical voice measurements from 31 people, 23 with Parkinson's disease (PD).

-Each column in the table is a particular voice measure, and each row corresponds to one of 195 voice recordings from these individuals ("name" column).
+Each column in the table is a particular voice measure, and each row corresponds to 195 voice recordings from these individuals ("name" column).

-For more information https://archive.ics.uci.edu/ml/datasets/parkinsons **NB: The following paper need to be quoted 'Exploiting Nonlinear Recurrence and Fractal Scaling Properties for Voice Disorder Detection', Little MA, McSharry PE, Roberts SJ, Costello DAE, Moroz IM.
+For more information https://archive.ics.uci.edu/ml/datasets/parkinsons

+**NB: The following paper need to be quoted 'Exploiting Nonlinear Recurrence and Fractal Scaling Properties for Voice Disorder Detection', Little MA, McSharry PE, Roberts SJ, Costello DAE, Moroz IM.
 BioMedical Engineering OnLine 2007, 6:23 (26 June 2007)**

 ### Task